Mann & Wife

 Mann & Wife is an American sitcom that premiered on the digital television network Bounce TV on April 7, 2015.

 The series stars real-life married couple David Mann and Tamela Mann as newlywed couple Daniel and Toni Mann, who blend their family together after getting married.
 Both police officer Daniel and teacher Toni have children from previous relationships; Daniel has two boys and Toni has two girls.
 Toni and her girls move into Daniel's house in Atlanta with Daniel, his sons, and his mother Lorraine (Jo Marie Payton).
 The blended family must navigate their new lives together.

 Bounce TV announced the series on May 5, 2014 and the series premiered on April 7, 2015, with the first season consisting of 10 episodes.
 On June 16, 2015, Bounce TV renewed the series for a second season.
-On April 13, 2016, the show has been renewed for a third season.
-The show has yet to be cancelled or renewed for a fourth season.
+On April 13, 2016, the show was renewed for a third season.